James Mange

 Mncedisi James Daniel Doyen Mange is a South African former anti-apartheid activist, political prisoner and reggae musician.

 In 1979, as a member of uMkhonto weSizwe, Mange was sentenced to death on charges of high treason.
 Following international outcry, his sentence was commuted to 20 years' imprisonment the following year.
-While incarcerated on Robben Island, he converted to Rastafarianism and formed the reggae band James Mange and the Whiplashes.
+While incarcerated on Robben Island, he converted to Rastafari and formed the reggae band James Mange and the Whiplashes.
 He was released from prison in 1991 during the end of apartheid.
 With his new neighbour, he founded the Soccer Party, which participated in the 1994 general election.

 Biography

 James Mange grew up in the township of Soweto, where his family were forced to regularly relocate under the provisions of the Group Areas Act.
 Following the Soweto uprising in 1976, Mange, like many young South Africans, joined uMkhonto weSizwe, the armed wing of the African National Congress, and left the country for guerilla training in Angola.
 After re-entering the country, Mange was arrested in the town of Warmbaths in 1978 over an alleged plot to attack a police station.
 In September 1979, he was placed on trial with 11 other guerillas in Pietermaritzburg, who were collectively dubbed the "Maritzburg 12".
 Mange, then aged 24, was sentenced to death on 15 November, while the other defendants received sentences that reached a combined total of 184 years.
 Mange's sentencing was legally unprecedented as he was the first ever person to be sentenced to death in South Africa over a case that involved no loss of life, and only the second person to be convicted of treason—defendants in the 1956 Treason Trial had been cleared.
 The verdict, which came months after the execution of Solomon Mahlangu, provoked an international backlash which included a campaign for clemency from the global anti-apartheid movement.
 The case was seen as potentially hazardous for the reform agenda of Prime Minister P. W. Botha.
 On 11 September 1980, his sentence was commuted to 20 years' imprisonment, and he was transferred from Pretoria Central Prison to Robben Island.